 A health insurance plan offered through NYSHIP.
 Options include The Empire Plan and NYSHIPapproved HMOs within specific geographic areas.
-The Opt-out Program is also considered a NYSHIP option for eligible employee groups.

 Participating Agency

 A city, town, municipality or school district in New York State that participates in NYSHIP.

 Participating Employer

 A government agency in New York State such as the Thruway Authority or Metropolitan Transportation Authority that is maintained and financed from special or administrative funds and participates in NYSHIP.